 Lynda Stoner worked as an actor throughout most of her life including theatre, musicals, TV shows including Young Doctors, Cop Shop, Cleudo, The Flying Doctors, Shark’s Paradise and Prisoner and movies including Echoes of Paradise and Crawl.
 She has been an animal rights activist for 46 years, ever since reading Professor Peter Singer’s “Animal Liberation.”
 She has been involved in countless sit-ins and rescues and exposes into the cruelty of battery hen facilities, broiler sheds, and pig factories.
 She is currently the CEO of Animal Liberation and a Director of Animals Australia.
 Six years ago she wrote the cookbook “Now Vegan!” which was reprinted four times.
 Adelaide is her home town and she is thrilled to be here!

-James is a chemical and environmental engineer with experience in sustainability, innovation, and food manufacturing across Australia and New Zealand.
-He has led multiple businesses to national and international sustainability awards, has gained B-Corp certification, and has been invited to speak in front of the NSW Business Chamber, at international engineering conventions, and at the World Environment Day Festival.
+James Perrin is a chemical & environmental engineer with experience in sustainability, innovation, and food manufacturing across Australia and New Zealand.
+His work has led to multiple sustainability awards, B-Corp certification, and community fundraising.
 In 2015 he was named one of the top young engineers in the world.
 As an influential figure in the conscious business community, James is an advocate for using business for purpose.
-He also believes that individuals, not just businesses, have the power to create a significant positive impact, and has come to realise the enormous global benefit of plant-based lifestyles.
+He also believes that individuals, not just businesses, have the power to create a significant positive impact, and has come to realise the enormous environmental benefit of plant-based lifestyles.
 James is also an Ironman finisher, amateur ultrarunner, and conscious father who is currently building a low-impact family home in the Northern Rivers.